JJJannik/JJJannik/README.md

 I'm a hobby programmer and like to develop with Java.
-I create discord bots and Minecraft Paper Plugins.
+I create Discord bots and Minecraft Paper Plugins.

 - You can reach me via **Discord:** [**JJJannik#3333**](https://discord.com/users/661151077600722947)